-Biden education secretary nominee pushed ‘microaggression’ resources in response to riots
+Biden education secretary nominee pushed microaggression resources in response to riots

 Miguel Cardona is said to have been chosen for the role in part because of his public school experience

-President-Elect Joe Biden nominated Connecticut Education Commissioner Miguel Cardona to serve as head of the Department of Education in his administration, a public school advocate who sent around resources on "microaggressions" as he took action to help parents and educators navigate difficult race-related discussions earlier this year.
+President-Elect Joe Biden nominated Connecticut Education Commissioner Miguel Cardona to serve as head of the Department of Education in his administration, a public school advocate who sent around resources on microaggressions as he took action to help parents and educators navigate difficult race-related discussions earlier this year.

 In a letter addressed to the Connecticut education community in June, Cardona sought to work with educators regarding the best ways to engage students about the race-related riots and protests occurring throughout the country, as well as the tragic loss of Black lives that had precipitated them.